arnelg/qutipf90mc/README.md

 # qutipf90mc

-The development of a "wave-function monte carlo" solver written in Fortran 90/95, with a python interface trough f2py.
+A "wave-function monte carlo" solver written in Fortran 90/95, with a python interface trough f2py.
 The program is intended to be used with the qutip python package.

 ## Features:

-* Usage (almost, see missing features) identical to QuTiP v.2.1.0's mcsolve
+* Usage (almost, see missing features) identical to QuTiP's mcsolve
 * Uses sparse (compressed row format) matrices for operators
 * Uses zvode to integrate in time
-* Time evolution algorithm from QuTiP v2.1.0 to find correct times for jumps.
+* Time evolution algorithm from QuTiP to find correct times for jumps.
 * Automatic parallelization via Python's multiprocessing module.

 Missing features: